eon01/urlpy2/README.md

 ## Credits and License

-- This repository is originally forked from [nexB/urlpy](https://github.com/nexB/urlpy) which is derived from Moz's [url.py v0.2.0](https://github.com/seomoz/url-py) and has been simplified to run on Python 2 and Python 3 using a pure Python library.
+- urlpy2 is originally forked from [nexB/urlpy](https://github.com/nexB/urlpy) which is derived from Moz's [url.py v0.2.0](https://github.com/seomoz/url-py) and has been simplified to run on Python 2 and Python 3 using a pure Python library.
 (Newer version of Moz's url.py use a C++ extension).
-- urlpy is MIT-licensed.
+- urlpy2 uses [CleanURLs rules data](https://gitlab.com/ClearURLs/rules) licensed under the GNU Lesser General Public License.
+Refer the the original author/license if you'd like to  update, distribute and copy their work.